triciasawyer/salmon-cookies-Vue/README.md

 ## Project

-The objective of this lab was to recreate our previous Salmon cookies application, using a new framework that we taught ourself, which was Vue.
+The objective of this lab was to recreate our previous Salmon cookies application, using a new framework that we taught ourself, which was Vue.js.

+### Vue.js

+As of 2021, Vue.js had gained traction and was known for its simplicity, ease of integration, and framework design.
+It had a strong and growing community at that time, with a large number of developers using it to build various types of web apps.

 ### Customize configuration